Fight, Flight, Freeze, Fawn: Trauma Responses Explained

 What are the four trauma responses?

 Fight, flight, freeze and fawn.
-They are automatic survival reactions the nervous system uses to protect you from perceived threat.
+They are automatic survival reactions the nervous system uses to protect you from perceived threat, and they happen faster than conscious choice.

 Is fawning a real trauma response?

 Yes.
-Fawn is appeasing or people-pleasing to stay safe, often learned early.
+Fawn is appeasing or people-pleasing to stay safe, often learned early in life.
 It is as real as fight, flight and freeze, just less talked about.

 Why do I freeze instead of reacting?

-Freeze is an automatic protective state when fighting or fleeing does not feel possible.
-It is not weakness or a choice.
+Freeze is an automatic protective state the body uses when fighting or fleeing does not feel possible.
+It is not weakness and it is not a choice.

 Can these responses be changed?